 - sea salt to taste

-- lime wedges, sour cream, parsley, cilantro, Greek yogurt or salsa are serving options
+- To Serve: lime wedges, sour cream, Greek yogurt and/or salsa

 Heat a large nonstick frying pan on medium high with a tablespoon or so of olive oil.
 I used my non-stick Scanpan for this recipe.
 Drop batter by 1/3 cup fulls into the hot pan.
 Cook until golden brown on each side.
-Lime wedges, lite sour cream, salsa, cilantro, parsley and Greek yogurt are serving options.
+Serving options are listed above.
+Enjoy!

 More Recipes From Jilly...